moonchild-boop/homelab/Security_Engineering_Portfolio/README.md

 The projects simulate real-world security assessments and investigations using an isolated homelab environment.

-My focus is not simply exploiting vulnerabilities, but understanding security from end to end—how systems are attacked, detected, governed and improved.
+My focus is not simply exploiting vulnerabilities, but understanding security from end to end and demonstrating how systems are attacked, detected, governed and improved.

 # Labs include the following: